fallen-icarus/cardano-loans/README.md

     - a loan asset beacon with the token name corresponding to this Offer's loan asset
     - a Lender ID beacon with the token name corresponding to the credential used in the `CreateCloseOrUpdateOffer` redeemer
-- All outputs with beacons must have a valid `OfferDatum`:
+- All outputs with beacons must have a valid inline `OfferDatum`:
     - `negotiationBeaconId` == the negotiation smart contract policy id
     - `activeBeaconId` == the negotiation smart contract's hard-coded active smart contract hash
     - `lenderId` == the Lender ID beacon token name for the staking credential used in the